 Soon we were off, racing across the Raitan Bay on the Seastreak Ferry with about an hour of travel time from port to port there was plenty of time to relax and take in the sites from the top deck of the ferry.

 As we were leaving you could see all the sailboats and other watercraft of the Atlantic Highlands Marina, and we made our way out of the man made bay and into the bigger waters of the Raritan.
-On our right off in the distance we could see the Sandy Hook spit where our journey began, You could make out the lighthouse at Sandy Hook, the oldest continuously operating lighthouse in the United States along with the old Officer's Housing on what used to be Fort Hancock which is now part of Gateway National Recreation Area.
+On our right off in the distance we could see the Sandy Hook spit where our journey began, You could just make out the lighthouse at Sandy Hook, the oldest continuously operating lighthouse in the United States along with the old Officer's Housing on what used to be Fort Hancock which is now part of Gateway National Recreation Area.

 The Old Officer's Quarters and the Sandy Hook Lighthouse off in the distance at Gateway National Recreation Area